Applying for CPT-IS

 (Graduate Students Only)

-Graduate students in SEAS who meet the USCIS eligibility criteria (see below) may apply for independent study (IS) academic credit for the purposes of F-1 curricular practical training (CPT).
+Graduate students in Engineering who meet the USCIS eligibility criteria (see below) may apply for independent study (IS) academic credit for the purposes of F-1 curricular practical training (CPT).
 The procedure is as follows:

 - Identify a faculty member who will serve as your “CPT-IS Supervisor.”
 Your CPT-IS Supervisor’s area of work and specialization should substantially overlap with your proposed internship work.